Public buses of Singapore: Installation of protective screens

 Since 2016, protective screens were installed to protect bus drivers from potential abuse by passengers.
 This was expanded during the COVID-19 pandemic to protect bus captains from the virus as well.

 Autonomous buses

-Between 2015 and 2022, ST Engineering embarked on various initiatives and effort to develop and trial autonomous buses.
-The public trials included Sentosa (3 months, 2019), Science Park 2 (4 months, 2021) and Jurong Island (4 months, 2021).
-In 2023, the company discontinued their autonomous bus development effort, citing insufficient financial resources.
-The Centre of Excellence for Testing & Research of Autonomous Vehicles (CETRAN) has said that autonomous vehicles remained a key part of the plan to make the city-state "car-lite", potentially reducing accidents and keeping roads safer for all.

 In 2024, LTA announced that it was considering to trial autonomous minibuses on public bus routes.
-LTA launched a request for proposals in January 2025, with buses to be deployed from 2026 onwards on buses 191 and 400.
+LTA launched a request for proposals in January 2025, with six buses to be deployed from 2026 onwards on buses 191 and 400.

 Bus Connectivity Enhancement Programme

 Bus services introduced under the BCEP include express feeder services.
 Service 298X was the first express feeder to be introduced.

 In July 2024, LTA announced the launch of the Bus Connectivity Enhancement Programme (BCEP), in which they would spend nearly $900 million over a period of eight years to improve the connectivity of public buses in Singapore.
 These improvements would include purchasing more buses, introducing new bus services and increasing the frequency of existing ones, recruiting more staff and building new transport infrastructure.